 Where is the Magic?

 Let me back up a bit and explain what I’m trying to say.
-The year 2020 has been a year of lessons for me.
-When you reach my age, which, by the way, make me eligible for Medicare over ten years ago, you are a little more open to learning from experience that when you’re still under 39.
+This year has been a year of lessons for me.
+When you reach my age, which, by the way, make me eligible for Medicare over fifteen years ago, you are a little more open to learning from experience that when you’re still under 39.
 Some people call it “old age stubbornness.”
 Others refer to it as wisdom.

 It has been a good year.
 My company has been busy all year, filling orders to be shipped all over the country.
 The lesson that I’ve learned over and over in the 30 plus years that I’ve been in business is that working hard, being patient, and sticking to your dream for a number of years can result in realization of that dream.

 But, there have been other lessons learned as well.

 I’ve learned that you never know what tomorrow will bring.
 As the familiar clique says, “don’t forget to take time to smell the roses.”
 And I’m doing exactly that.
 My customers will never know.
 They’ll still get the same quality service with the same quality products that they have always received.

 But today, I joined my husband and Grayson the three-legged Poodle- Caren Terrier mix, on a long walk in the national forest behind our house.
 The nip in the air and the falling leaves were just another reminder that the year is almost over but there is still much to be enjoyed and savored.

-Just because we are in the middle of the pandemic and cover our faces with masks, that doesn’t mean that the magic of the holiday season can’t be enjoyed throughout the year.
+Just because we’ve recently come out of the biggest pandemic since 1918 that doesn’t mean that the magic of the holiday season can’t be enjoyed throughout the year.
 We don’t need an announcement that Christmas has arrived and it’s time to start shopping.
 I see the magic on a mother’s face when I deliver a gift from her faraway son.
 Or in the eyes of an excited four-year-old when an Easter basket arrives.